📻 KiwiSDR / WebSDR ONLINE

 • Signals near greyline → possible long-path enhancement

-• Many bands fade together → geomagnetic conditions may be degrading
+• Many bands fade together → geomagnetic degradation

 Practical strategy